 - Did you risk more than your planned percentage per trade?

-Track your risk management execution religiously.
-A single failure here can erase weeks of perfect trading.
+A single risk management failure can erase weeks of perfect trading.
+Track your risk execution religiously.

 Even the best strategy fails if you can't execute it calmly.